City offices, grocery stores, Desi services, temples & community resources.

 8

-🛕 Temples & Religious Places in Berlin
+🛕 Temples & Places of Worship for Indians in Berlin

 Berlin has a growing network of Hindu temples, ISKCON centers, and Gurudwaras serving the Indian community.
 While not as numerous as in cities like Frankfurt, you’ll find options for regular worship and festival celebrations.